ID Scanning in the Last Mile: Operational Considerations

 Increase compliance rates, mitigate risks by adding ID scanning capabilities to your current app.

-As discussed earlier, a smartphone enabled with smart data capture including ID scanning gives anybody the ability to check a person’s age and identity.
+As discussed earlier, a smartphone or handheld computer enabled with smart data capture including ID scanning gives anybody the ability to check a person’s age and identity.

 But to be truly effective, consideration needs to be given to performance factors, including: